Lewis Associates

 The House Energy and Commerce Committee Friday night approved a sweeping package of health-care measures, clearing a critical hurdle that sets the stage for a five-week battle for both Democrats and Republicans to define the legislation in voters' minds before the full House votes next month Read More.

-Dr. Shannon's Reflections on Today's Pre-Med Studentsx
+Dr. Shannon's Reflections on Today's Pre-Med Students

 Dr. Shannon recently spoke at "The 7th Annual Pre-Medical and Pre-Public Health Conference," a pre-med/pre-public health student event at the University of California-Davis (UC-Davis) campus.